Kenrokuen Gardens Kanazawa

 Kanazawa’s Top 4 Rainy Day Activities

-With the rainy season well under way, KWT visits some great local museums to explore and keep you dry!
+With the rainy season well under way, Kanazawa Tours visits some great local museums to explore and keep you dry!
 Rainy season, or “Tsuyu” in Japan lasts from the beginning of June to around mid or late July and brings with it frequent torrential showers and punishing humidity.
-The unpleasant weather need not spoil your day … Read more
+The unpleasant weather need not spoil your … Read more

 Kanzawa’s Samurai District